Deploy models as serverless APIs

 If you're using prompt flow in the same project or hub where the deployment was deployed, you still need to create the connection.

-Using the serverless API endpoint
+Use the serverless API endpoint

-Models deployed in Azure Machine Learning and Azure AI studio in Serverless API endpoints support the Azure AI Model Inference API that exposes a common set of capabilities for foundational models and that can be used by developers to consume predictions from a diverse set of models in a uniform and consistent way.
+Models deployed in Azure Machine Learning and Azure AI Studio in Serverless API endpoints support the Azure AI Model Inference API that exposes a common set of capabilities for foundational models and that can be used by developers to consume predictions from a diverse set of models in a uniform and consistent way.

 Delete endpoints and subscriptions